dgutkin/Belettered/README.md

 ﻿# Belettered
-An Excel-based letter matching game
+A letter matching game in Excel